Strat00s/Person-Presence-Detection-on-Google-Coral-Micro/notes/Testing.md

 Angle seems to be good enough
 Detectin much better if facing the camera

-Probably the best option so far..
+Probably the best option so far...

+Fish-eye/wide angle lens would help for sure
+Better comera too
+    slower inference and capture speed, but the quality would really help custom model specifically designed for the environment (scanner)